datafold/data-diff/README.md

 **data-diff** splits the table into smaller segments, then checksums each segment in both databases.
-When the checksums for a segment aren't equal, it will further divide that segment into yet smaller segments, cheksumming those until it gets to the differing row(s).
+When the checksums for a segment aren't equal, it will further divide that segment into yet smaller segments, checksumming those until it gets to the differing row(s).
 See [Technical Explanation][tech-explain] for more details.